YOU CAN’T HAVE

 Though most people of today’s generation have never even heard of Burma-Shave, ask anyone who lived from the 1920s to the early 1960s, and you will most likely bring up a few memories and tales from that vintage era.

-Burma-Shave was a brand of brushless shaving cream that was sold from 1925 to 1966.
-The company was notable for its innovative advertising campaign, which included rhymes posted all along the nation’s roadways.
-Typically, six signs were erected, with each of the first five containing a line of verse, and the sixth displaying the brand name.
+Burma-Shave was a brand of brushless shaving cream sold from 1925 to 1966.
+The company was notable for its innovative advertising campaign, including rhymes posted throughout the nation’s roadways.
+Typically, six signs were erected, each of the first five containing a line of verse and the sixth displaying the brand name.

-Burma-Shave was the second brushless shaving cream to be manufactured and the first one to become a success.
+Burma-Shave was the second brushless shaving cream to manufacture and the first to become a success.

 The product was sold by Clinton Odell and his sons Leonard and Allan, who formed the Burma-Vita Company, named for a liniment that was the company’s first product.
 The Odells were not making money on Burma-Vita and wanted to sell a product that people would use daily.
 A wholesale drug company in Minneapolis, Minnesota, where the company was located, told Clinton Odell about Lloyd’s Euxesis, a British product that was the first brushless shaving cream made but which was of poor quality.
 Clinton Odell hired a chemist named Carl Noren to produce a quality shaving cream, and after 43 attempts, Burma-Shave was born.

 To market Burma-Shave, Allan Odell devised the concept of sequential signboards to sell the product.
-Allan Odell recalled one time when he noticed signs saying Gas, Oil, Restrooms, and finally a sign pointing to a roadside gas station.
-The signs compelled people to read each one in the series and would hold the driver’s attention much longer than a conventional billboard.
-Though Allan’s father, Clinton, wasn’t crazy about the idea he eventually gave Allan $200 to give it a try.
+Allan Odell recalled when he noticed signs saying Gas, Oil, Restrooms, and finally a sign pointing to a roadside gas station.
+The signs compelled people to read each in the series and would hold the driver’s attention much longer than a conventional billboard.
+Though Allan’s father, Clinton, wasn’t crazy about the idea, he eventually gave Allan $200 to try it.